-What is your favourite part of the design process?
+What is your favourite part of the process?

-Lauren: There are lots of highlights during a project and we love being able to work on projects from start to finish.
-Watching project progress from the mood boards that are presented to the clients at the very beginning to seeing them come to life on site is an amazing journey to be a part of.
-It’s very rewarding to have clients who are satisfied with the end result – it makes all the hard work so worthwhile.
+Lauren: There are lots of highlights, and we love being able to work on projects from start to finish.
+Watching a new project progress from the mood boards that are presented to the clients at the very beginning, to seeing them come to life on-site is an amazing journey to be a part of.
+It’s also very rewarding to see clients really happy with the end result – it makes all the hard work worthwhile.

-How would you describe your own interior design style?
+How would you describe your own design style?

-Karen: My own interior design style is classical and I suppose some might consider it quite safe.
-I favour warm neutral colours and minimalist spaces but it is still very important to me that my interiors feel cosy and comfortable too.
+Karen: My own interior design style is classical, and I suppose some might consider it quite safe.
+I favour warm neutral colours and minimalist spaces but it’s still very important to me that my interiors feel cosy and comfortable too.
 B&B Italia tick all of my style boxes – I could quite happily live in their London showroom!

 Lauren: I love interior spaces that have a laid-back yet sophisticated feel with just a touch of luxurious glamour.
 The Modern Collection from Restoration Hardware really encapsulates this style with its mix of weathered materials and contemporary silhouettes.

-Which hotel’s interior have you fallen in love with?
+Is there a hotel interior you've fallen in love with?

 Karen: The Delano in Las Vegas is one of my absolute favourites.
 It’s modern and classic but has a luxurious feel that is so inviting, I never tire of it.